-The applicable Design Standards Modifications and date, and Internet address shall be shown on the lower left corner of the lead Key Sheet, below the Governing Specifications and Standards note, and above the Revisions area.
+The applicable Design Standards Modifications and date, and Internet address shall be shown on the lower left corner of the lead key sheet of each plan set, below the Governing Specifications and Standards note, and above the Revisions area.
 Note that all Interim Indexes listed in the Design Standards Modifications document will be applicable.
 Interim Standards shall not be attached to the Contract Plans Set.

-It is not necessary to list the Governing Specifications and Standards note or the Design Standards Modifications note on the key sheets of component plans that are listed on the lead key sheet.
-Exhibit KS-1 gives an example on how these notes are shown.
+The Governing Specifications and Standards note and the Design Standards Modifications note shall not be shown on the key sheets of component plans that are listed on the lead key sheet of each plan set.
+Exhibits 3-1 and KS-1 give examples on how these notes are shown.